Inferring cosmological parameters from galaxy and dark sirens cross-correlation: Modelling of GW future data

 The parameters $a$, $b$, $c$ and $d$ for the six different cases (2 populations x 3 detector configurations) are reported in Table \ref{tab:GW-distribution-numbers}.
 The table also shows the number of events expected for each case in 10 years of data taking. \autoref{fig:BBH_BNS_distributions} shows $\frac{dN^{[s]}}{dD_L}(D_L)$ for the 6 cases considered .
 From the table and the plot it can be seen that only very few BNSs at low redshift will be detected by HLVK and HLVIK, not enough to have an impact on the analysis.
 For this reason, for the above two cases we will consider only BBHs.
 A significant number of BNSs is instead expected in the ET2CE case.
 In this case we will consider both BNS and BBH, and we will show the constraints achievable considering both of them separately and jointly.

 For a full characterization of the GW population seen by a given detector, besides $\frac{dN^{[s]}}{dD_L}(D_L)$, we need to know the angular resolution $\sigma^{[s]}$ and the luminosity distance error $\delta \sigma_{D_L}$, as outlined in the previous section.
 Regarding the angular localisation error, we use the results derived in \cite{Calore:2020bpd}.
-In \cite{Calore:2020bpd} GW detector configurations equivalent to our HLVIK and ET2CE are analysed, and a specific study of the angular resolution for BBHs and BNS is derived.
-The angular resolution $\sigma^{[s]}$ is found to be redshift dependent.
+In \cite{Calore:2020bpd} GW detector configurations equivalent to our HLVIK and ET2CE are analysed, and a specific study of the angular resolution for BBHs and BNSs is derived.
+Specifically, a population of BBH and BNS events is simulated and the localization sky-map is reconstructed using the Bayestar software \cite{Singer:2015ema}.
+The localization is typically found to be approximately Gaussian and the $\sigma^{[s]}$ of the Gaussian is derived for each event.
+A $\sigma^{[s]}$ averaged over the population is then build, and this average angular resolution is found to be redshift dependent $\sigma^{[s]}(z)$.
 In \autoref{fig:err_DL_sigma}, we plot $\sigma^{[s]}(z)$ for BBH and BNS and for HLVIK and ET2CE as taken from \cite{Calore:2020bpd}, which will be used in our analysis.
-For the case HLVK, which is not treated in \cite{Calore:2020bpd}, we use the same $\sigma^{[s]}(z)$ of HLVIK, although this corresponds to a slightly optimistic choice since with one detector less, the angular resolution will be slightly worse.
+For the HLVK case, which is not treated in \cite{Calore:2020bpd}, we use the same $\sigma^{[s]}(z)$ of HLVIK, although this corresponds to a slightly optimistic choice since with one detector less, the angular resolution will be slightly worse.
+Further studies of the angular resolution and sky localization of a network of GW events can be found in \cite{Wen:2010cr, Zhao:2017cbb}.
+When the network is composed of 3 or more detectors, as the cases discussed in the present analysis, the localization is typically well constrained without multimodality.
+Deviation from Gaussianity can instead appear, but are here neglected for the sake of simplicity, with a more detailed study of this effect left for future works.